dharmaraj257/Create-a-game-using-docker-container-and-deploy-in-AWS/README.md

-# Create a game using docker container and deploy in AWS.
+# Create a game using docker container and deploy in AWS Elastic Beanstalk.

 Create a game using docker image containerize game and docker containerized application deploy in AWS Cloud using elastic beanstalk Service.